 The ENCePP Code of Conduct provides a set of rules and principles for pharmacoepidemiology and pharmacovigilance studies to promote

-The Code is aimed at permitting a high level of public scrutiny which ultimately will increase the confidence of the general public, researchers and regulators in the integrity and value of pharmacoepidemiology and pharmacovigilance research.
+To this end, the Code permits a high level of public scrutiny, which will ultimately increase the confidence of the general public, researchers and regulators in the integrity and value of pharmacoepidemiology and pharmacovigilance research.

-The Code is an integral part of the “ENCePP Study Seal” concept.
-“ENCePP Seal Studies” need to comply with the provisions of the Code in their entirety and investigators seeking the ENCePP Study Seal need to confirm their intention to do so by submitting a completed and signed Checklist and Declaration on compliance and Declaration of Interest Form as part of their application.
+The Code is an integral part of the “ENCePP Seal” concept.
+ENCePP Seal studies need to comply with the provisions of the Code in their entirety and investigators seeking the ENCePP Seal need to confirm their intention to do so by submitting a completed and signed Checklist and Declaration on compliance and Declaration of Interest Form as part of their application.